 A few years back, Google made the process easier by letting companies like us become Google Trusted Verifiers.
 We are one of those trusted verifiers and happy to help our partners get through the GBP verification process more seamlessly.
 Verification is part of the GBP optimization service we offer.

 With the API 4.2 update, listing management companies like us can trigger and complete the verification process without even logging into the GBP dashboard.
 We have the ability to optimize the GBP listing via API right now!
 Once we get this new feature integrated into our technology, our partners will love us even more.

 Google decided to give big brands some love.
 Multi-location brands and businesses have always struggled with a way to tell Google that a specific group of locations are connected.
 The 4.2 update includes new fields that will allow us to tell Google when a GBP location is part of a specific chain.
 This is a win-win situation because now, when a consumer searches for a brand name, they will be more likely to see the individual locations appear instead of just the brand.

 3. Google Posts for Products via the API – Yes, Really

 Another exciting feature available in this update is product posts.
 This new type of Google Post is a great way for a business to highlight new products and shine a light on existing ones.
 Right now, if the account has 10 or more locations in it, they can’t submit these types of posts via API.
 Hopefully this will change soon.
 Fingers crossed!

-Don’t worry though, for our agency partners, franchises and the brands we represent, we can publish these product posts via the GMB dashboard with a little extra effort.
+Don’t worry though, for our agency partners, franchises and the brands we represent, we can publish these product posts via the GBP dashboard with a little extra effort.

-If you want to know more about this Google My Business API update here’s the link.
+If you want to know more about this Google Business Profile API update here’s the link.